therexone/linux-mon/scripts/README.md

 1. Download the single executable binary from `dist/` [Download executable](https://github.com/therexone/linux-mon/raw/master/scripts/dist/linux-dae-mon)

-2. Run the `linux-dae-mon.py` file which creates a daemon, given all the requirements are installed frim `requirements.txt`
+2. Run the `linux-dae-mon.py` file which creates a daemon, given all the requirements are installed from `requirements.txt`

 3. Run `server.py` separately, which runs just the server without creating a daemon